pypeit/PypeIt/doc/setup.rst

 0. Prepare
 ----------

 Change your working directory to the one where you wish the reduced data products to appear.
-Any directory will do.
+Any directory will do; however, you likely *don't* want this to be the same directory that holds the raw data.

 1. First Execution
 ------------------